 I don’t even have to dig any farther into the elaborate hoopla on the Ecolaboration site (which frankly sounds like a rip-off of General Electric’s Ecomagination program).
 I cannot support such a meager effort, in particular from a company with such a long track record of disregard for labor and human rights, environmental protection, honesty in labeling and marketing, and other unethical business practices.

 Nespresso first partnered with Rainforest Alliance (RA) in 2003, and signed a five-year pact in 2006.
 In the first phase of this partnership (known as the Nespresso AAA Sustainable Quality Coffee Program), RA developed guidelines specifically for Nespresso to improve quality and sustainablity practices on farms supplying Nespresso.
 These farms were not being certified by RA under their usual criteria.
 RA appraised the farms to see if they were “implementing better methods and are decreasing their impact on the natural world.”
-More information on how this worked is here.
 Nespresso must have been happy with the partnership, as they routinely donate tens of thousands of dollars to RA (see annual reports).
 Under the Ecolaboration project, the goal is for 80% of the coffee to actually come from certified farms meeting RA’s standards.
 Update 2015: here is a post on the environmental and social requirements for producers in the AAA program.
 Note the low bar for entrance into the program.

 Corporate Watch lists numerous corporate crimes; another laundry list is at Global Investment Watch; Responsible Shopper outlines some boycotts and alerts; Source Watch lists more problems; and Ethical Corporation provides an article skeptical of Nestlé’s CSR report.
-It’s hard to know where to start regarding the uproar over Nestle’s Fair Trade coffee policies, but try Oxfam and BabyMilkAction.
-Add it all up, and you get an award for least responsible company in 2005 (nomination details here, and it was nominated again in 2009).
+Add it all up, and you get an award for least responsible company in 2005 (nomination here).

 Nestlé Nespresso Ecolaboration Progress Report, June 2011 (PDF).